yudikubota/evmFactOracle/README.md

-# Oracle Integration Project
+# Fact Finance Oracle

+At Fact Finance, we're reshaping Latin America's web3 infrastructure with tailored, reliable real-world data.
+By forging strategic partnerships and offering localized solutions, we empower businesses to navigate regional nuances confidently.
+Our commitment to education and sustainability ensures lasting impact and growth, driving tangible progress in the region's digital landscape.
+Join us in revolutionizing web3's future—one data point at a time.

+[Read more about the project] (https://respected-yard-256.notion.site/About-Fact-Finance-c2c2a72cdc914fd4b3094d71fe045437)

+## Repository Structure

-This project provides a comprehensive set of smart contracts for Fact Finance Oracle protocol.
+This repository provides a comprehensive set of smart contracts for Fact Finance Oracle protocol.
 The repository is divided into several modules: controller, oracle, auditor, store, and helpers.
 Each module serves a specific purpose in the overall system.

-## Repository Structure

 1. Controller: Manages access control and roles.
 2. Oracle: Includes different oracle contracts for accessing data feeds.